The forex trading week has come and gone.

 And all that not-as-dovish rhetoric was the perfect excuse for euro bulls to charge in, and so the euro began trading higher across the board.
 The euro later got a bullish infusion on Friday, and that was apparently linked to rumors that ECB officials talked about hiking rates before the ECB’s QE program finally ends.

 Reuters later released a report (that cited unnamed sources as well) claiming that ECB officials did discuss rate hikes, “but that the discussion was brief, and there was no broad support for the idea.”
 Euro bulls didn’t seem to mind, though, since they continued to buy up the euro until before apparently taking some profits off the table near the end.

 The U.S. Dollar

-The Greenback came up short and had to content itself with second place yet again.
-The Greenback was range-bound from Monday to Tuesday, but was mostly higher against its peers.
+The Greenback came up short and had to content itself with the second place yet again.
+The Greenback was range-bound from Monday to Tuesday but was mostly higher against its peers.
 And market analysts attributed this soft demand for the Greenback to higher expectations for a March rate hike.